-The Associated Press (AP) is taking three Trump officials to court in defence of its editorial independence, freedom of speech, and ability to gather and report the news.
+AP took three Trump officials to court in February in defence of its editorial independence, freedom of speech, and ability to gather and report the news after Trump officials began barring it from physically covering events.

 The AP is one of the world’s three largest news agencies – along with Reuters and Agence France Presse (AFP).